alexa/ask-toolkit-for-vscode/README.md

 - **Test & Debug Skills Locally**
     - Add default Node/Python debug configurations in your skill's `launch.json` [debug configuration](https://code.visualstudio.com/docs/editor/debugging) file, install dependencies (`ask-sdk-local-debug`) and start a local debug session.
 More information can be found on the [getting started documentation](https://developer.amazon.com/docs/alexa/ask-toolkit/vs-code-ask-skills.html#test)
+    - Simulate alexa requests through local simulator in the extension.
+    - Save and replay the simulate session through the local simulator.

 > **Note**: If you are using any existing profiles, we recommend you to recreate them again from the **Skill Management** tab -> hamburger (`...`) menu -> **Profile Manager** view, so that the profile will contain all LWA scopes needed for local debugging.